 The UEFI firmware loads into the memory at the beginning of the boot process.
 It is stored in a flash memory chip soldered onto the mainboard.
 If attackers infect the firmware, they can deploy malware that survives system reinstallations, reboots, and even new hard drive installations.
 The malware can also remain unnoticed by antimalware solutions since most of them do not scan the firmware layer.

-The ESET UEFI Scanner adds an industry-first protection layer against UEFI bootkits by scanning for malware in the firmware layer.
+The ESET Unified Extensible Firmware Interface (UEFI) Scanner adds an industry-first protection layer against UEFI bootkits by scanning for malware in the firmware layer.

 UEFI scanning is available in the latest versions of ESET products.
 See the Details section above for a list of ESET products that contain the UEFI scanner.

 By default, the detection of potentially unsafe or unwanted applications is disabled in ESET products.
 Because UEFI infections are very specific to the hardware firmware that they infect, ESET can only detect and notify you of a UEFI infection.
 UEFI is only scanned during startup scan or during On-demand scan when the option Boot sectors/UEFI is selected.

 If you are still unable to resolve your issue, contact ESET Technical Support.